awsdocs/amazon-ec2-user-guide/doc_source/ebs-creating-snapshot.md

 1. For **Resource type**, choose **Instance**\.

-1. For **Instance ID**, choose the instance from which to create the snapshots\.
-Multi\-volume snapshots support up to 40 EBS volumes for each instance\.

-   The **Attached volumes** section lists all of the volumes that are attached to the selected instance, along with their encryption statuses\.
-Snapshots get the same encryption status as their source volume\.

 1. For **Description**, enter a brief description for the snapshots\.
 This description is applied to all of the snapshots\.

-1. To create snapshots from all of the instance's volumes, including its root volume, for **Root volume**, choose **Include**\.
-To create snapshots from the instance's data volumes only, for **Root volume**, choose **Exclude**\.
+1. \(Optional\) By default, Amazon EBS creates a snapshot of the instance's root volume\.
+If you do not want to create a snapshot of the instance's root volume, select **Exclude root volume**\.

+1. \(Optional\) By default, Amazon EBS creates snapshots of all the data \(non\-root\) volumes attached to the instance\.
+If you want to create snapshots of a subset of the data \(non\-root\) volumes attached to the instance, select **Exclude specific data volumes**\.
+The **Attached data volumes** section lists all of the data volumes that are currently attached to the selected instance\.

+   In the **Attached data volumes** section, select the data volumes for which you do **not** want to create snapshots\.
+Only the volumes that remain unselected will be included in the multi\-volume snapshot set\.
+You can exclude up to 40 volumes\.

-1. \(Optional\) To automatically copy tags from the source volumes to the corresponding snapshots, for **Copy tags from source volume**, select **Enable**\.
+1. \(Optional\) To automatically copy tags from the source volumes to the corresponding snapshots, for **Copy tags from source volume**, select **Copy tags**\.
 This sets snapshot metadata—such as access policies, attachment information, and cost allocation—to match the source volume\.

-1. \(Optional\) To assign custom tags to the snapshots, in the **Tags** section, choose **Add tag**, and then enter the key\-value pair\.
+1. \(Optional\) To assign additional custom tags to the snapshots, in the **Tags** section, choose **Add tag**, and then enter the key\-value pair\.
 You can add up to 50 tags\.

 1. Choose **Create snapshot**\.